 "... the ruins of his precious...
 ARSE!"

-His "I'm clever than you!" that seems to be his catch phrase sounds very awkward as well.
+His "I'm clever than you!" (not an error—he seems to be asserting that he is more clev) that seems to be his catch phrase sounds very awkward as well.

 The death of the Hath that helps Martha in "The Doctor's Daughter" counts because the Hath are humanoid fish people whose sole form of communication seems to be a bubbling noise.
 When the one that befriends Martha sinks to his death in quicksand, it makes it hard to muster much sympathy.